mark-marshall/webdb-i-challenge/README.md

 ## Stretch Problems

 - list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+SELECT customerid, COUNT(orderid) as OrderVolume
+FROM orders
+GROUP BY customerid;

 - list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT customers.customername,COUNT(orders.orderid) AS OrderVolume FROM orders INNER JOIN customers ON orders.customerid = customers.customerid
+GROUP BY customername
+ORDER BY OrderVolume DESC;

 - list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+SELECT customers.city,COUNT(orders.orderid) AS OrderVolume FROM orders INNER JOIN customers ON orders.customerid = customers.customerid
+GROUP BY city
+ORDER BY OrderVolume DESC;

 - delete all customers that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.